rz4/MinoTauro/README.md

 ; Returns
 [(inc x) (dec y)]
 ```
-If list of forms precedes a single form, thread form along each branch.
+If a list of forms precedes a single form, thread form along each branch.
 Example:
 ``` hy
 (|-> [x y] (+ 1))